Korean architecture: Prehistoric architecture

 Log houses were built by laying logs horizontally one on top of one another.
 The interstices between the logs were filled with clay to keep the wind out.
-Similar houses are still found in mountainous areas as like Gangwon-do province.
+Similar houses are still found in mountainous areas those in like Gangwon Province.

 Elevated houses, which probably originated in the southern regions, are believed to have first been built as storage houses to store grains out of the reach of animals and to keep them cool.
 This style still survives in the two-story pavilions and lookout stands erected in melon patches and orchards around the countryside.

 In the Mumun period buildings were pit dwellings with walls of wattle-and-daub and thatched roofs.
 Raised-floor architecture first appeared in the Korean peninsula in the Middle Mumun, c.
 850–550 BC.

 Megaliths, sometimes called dolmens, are the burials of important and prestigious persons of the Mumun Pottery Period (1500–300 BC).
 They have been found in great numbers and along with stone-cist burials, megaliths and are the main examples of mortuary architecture in the Mumun.
 There are three types of megaliths: (1) the southern type, which is low and often a simple slab with supporting stones, (2) the northern type, which is larger and shaped much like a table, and (3) the capstone type, which has a capstone with no supporting stones.
 The distribution of the dolmens would imply some relation to other global megalithic cultures.